spooky-nebula/NovelScript/README.md

 ### Is this going to be cross-platform?

-Fortunately yes, since Electron and Node.js are cross-platform then this can easily be used as a library in most cases
+Fortunately yes, since Electron and Node.js are cross-platform then this can easily be used as a library in most cases.

 ### How can I contribute?